SteveZhuo/bisage_geofencing/readme.md

 4. Run **hbos.py**, the result would be in folder **result**, logs files would be in folder **update_output**.
 This file builds the initial histogram for outlier detection and generates the raw outlier score for each embedding using the HBOS outlier detection algorithm.

 5. Run **sigmoid_scaling.py**, the result would be in folder **result**.
-This file applies sigmoid scaling to the outlier scores and detect outliers if any.
+This file applies sigmoid scaling to the outlier scores and detects outliers if any.
 It also updates the histograms built in the HBOS model if there is highly confident in-boundary signal record.

 For mall, we split the dataset into parts, thus some additional numbering of filename would be required here.